Join our Discord community — connect, share, and grow with us! Join Now

 Introduction

 This is where decoupled CMS and headless CMS come into play.
 Both offer more flexibility and scalability than traditional CMS solutions, but choosing between them can be tricky.
+With the rise of AI agents and workflow automation, modern CMS platforms are evolving to support intelligent content management that goes beyond simple publishing.
 Which one is right for your project?
-In this blog, we’ll break down the key differences, discuss their advantages and limitations, and help you determine the best fit for your business.
+In this blog, we'll break down the key differences, discuss their advantages and limitations, and explore how AI-powered features enhance both approaches.

 The Problem: Traditional CMS Limitations in a Multi-Platform World